 .png)

-Longer sessions are common for couples and available when helpful.
+Longer sessions are common for couples and available when helpful — something many find worth exploring once the work gets underway.

-If what you’re reading matches something you’ve been noticing,
+If what you're reading reflects something that keeps happening, reach out.